All the homestead kitchen supplies you need for your simple, from-scratch lifestyle.

 And of course, there are plenty of accessories that will make it even more useful.
 You can turn your stand mixer into an ice cream maker, a meat grinder, and a pasta machine.

-This is one of the most expensive items on this list so you’ll want to do your research.
+This is one of the most expensive items on this list, so you’ll want to do your research.
 The most popular brands are Kitchen-aid and Bosch, with many people saying the Bosch is much more powerful.
-(But if you love the idea of all the attachments you might want to go with Kitchen-aid.)
+I have a Bosch and use it daily to knead double and triple recipes of bread.

 When you need one, you need one.
 And for so many homestead kitchen projects, you will need one!
 A kitchen scale is helpful for sourdough bread baking and canning.
 It’s absolutely essential for soap making.